Kashu7100/Qualia2.0/examples/supervised_learning/openpose/README.md

 # OpenPose
 ## heatmaps and PAFs
 Heatmaps and Part Affinity Fields (PAFs) are the output form the OpenPose.
+PAFs are used to connect the detected body parts for several people in a single image at the same time.

 <p align="center">
   <img src="/assets/women.png"/ width=420>